Hercules 'Down Under': Antipodean experiences of the hero's machismo

-The film Hercules Returns (1993) suggests that Hercules was as much a household name down-under in the twentieth century as he was early in modern Australian history, where he is (probably) present in the work of the English artist Robert Cleveley in his 1790s engraving ‘Natives of Botany Bay’.
-This chapter analyses the film and situates it in the context of the hero’s presence in the twentieth-century and twenty-first-century Aussie consciousness and draws some conclusions about Hercules’ cultural survival in terra australis.
+Antipodean Herculean academic studies have significant potential.
+The film Hercules Returns (1993), for example, might suggest that Hercules is as much a household name down-under in the twentieth century as he was early in modern Australian history, where he is (probably) present in the work of the English artist Robert Cleveley in his 1790s engraving ‘Natives of Botany Bay’, which transforms an aboriginal inhabitant in his fishing boat into the Belvedere torso.
+Nevertheless an examination of how the hero has fared in the intervening and succeeding centuries in terra australis is timely.